 2.1 When you introduce an Applicant to us, you agree to:

-(i) in accordance with all Applicable Regulations and recommendations of any Regulator, professional body or trade association including without limitation, the BTL Statement of Practice, carry out your activities in accordance with good industry practice in good faith and so as not to prejudice our reputation or cause us to breach any Applicable Regulations;
+(i) in accordance with all Applicable Regulations and recommendations of any Regulator, professional body or trade association, carry out your activities in accordance with good industry practice in good faith and so as not to prejudice our reputation or cause us to breach any Applicable Regulations;

 (ii) use all reasonable skill, care and efficiency of a diligent provider of services of a similar nature and in accordance with normal good industry practices and standards;